mudit9/precog/README.md

 ### Item-Item

 In item-item collaborative filtering, we recommend movies which have been rated similarly to the movies which have been rated high by the new user.
+Here, I have first found out which movie has been rated the highest by the new user.
+By taking that movie into consideration, 5 most similar movies are recommended.
 In my approach, if the new user has rated all movies poorly, (s)he'd be recommended movies which have the highest IMDB ratings.
 For step-by-step explanation, follow comments.